Eucalyptus (An Shu and An Ye)

-Medicinal Uses: Sore throat, cold, aches, pains, sinusitis, headaches, acute rheumatism, bronchitis, asthma, tuberculosis, lung infections, urogenital infections, skin eruptions, relieve nerve pain, neuralgia, wounds, burns, roundworm, pinworm, lice, and is an insect repellant.
+Medicinal Uses: Sore throat, cold, aches, pains, sinusitis, headaches, acute rheumatism, bronchitis, asthma, tuberculosis, lung infections, urogenital infections, skin eruptions, relieve nerve pain, neuralgia, wounds, burns, roundworm, pinworm, lice, insect repellant.

 Parts Most Frequently Used: Oil of the Leaves, Leaf

 Flavors/Temps: Aromatic, Pungent, Slightly Bitter, Cool, Dry, Moist

 Caution: Considered safe.
 The essential oil should never be ingested and only used externally or as an inhalant.

 Key Constituents: Eucalyptol (also known as Cineol), Pinenes, Sesquiterpene alcohols, Aromadendrene, Cuminaldehyde, Bitter, Flavonoid Pigment, Tannin

 History/Folklore: The name of the tree derives from the Greek word “eucalyptus” meaning “well covered,” referring to the tree’s membrane-covered flowers.
 Known to be used by the Australian Aborigines to heal wounds and fungal infections.
 They refer to it as “malee.”
 It is the main food for the Koala Bear.